Building the Airfield School

 Transportation: Students walk between 2 to 5 km to come to school.
 Teachers commute from the town of Ho.
 We hope to one day provide a school bus to transport students and teachers.

 Partnership: In January 2012 a School Management Committee was officially established.
-The committee includes the Chief, Headmaster, and representation from parents, students, teachers, and Pagus.
+The committee includes the Chief, Headmaster, and representation from parents, students and teachers.
 This committee is charged with establishing, prioritizing, and assisting goals to serve the members of the community.Read more